 Ranging anywhere from about $2 to $6 for a small engine spark plug, this essential part of routine mower maintenance shouldn’t break you financially.
 Spark plugs should be clean and sharp so that they can produce combustion-generating sparks.
 If you let your spark plugs get too worn out or dirty, they struggle to do that job well.

-Of course, “if it ain’t broke, why fix it?”
-Manufacturers would like you to change your spark plugs annually, but sometimes, all they really need is a good cleaning.
-Tune-up kits are available for this kind of thing, or, you could soak the spark plug in brake clean and wipe it down with a rag.
+Of course, “If it ain’t broke, why fix it?”
+Manufacturers would like you to change your spark plugs annually.
+Sometimes, however, they just need a good cleaning.
+You can pick up tune-up kits for this kind of thing, or, you could soak the spark plug in brake cleaner and wipe it down with a rag.